(E-E) Ev.g.e.n.i.j ..K.o.z.l.o. Berlin

 Davis Center for Russian and Eurasian Studies Special Collection, Harvard University

 (E-E) Evgenij Kozlov B(L)ack art.
-Woman New Composers Valery Alakhov (left) and Igor Verichev (right) Painted photo-collage, 1986 Davis Center for Russian and Eurasian Studies Special Collection, Harvard University E-E- archival number: E-E-186100 (E-E) Evgenij Kozlov Untitled Ballpen, pencil, and ink on paper, 14.2 x 9.6 cm, 1986 or earlier.
+Woman New Composers Valery Alakhov (left) and Igor Verichev (right) Painted photo-collage, 29.5 x 21 cm, 1986 E-E- archival number: E-E-186100 Davis Center for Russian and Eurasian Studies Special Collection, Harvard University Harvard Accession Number: KMFP_0028 (E-E) Evgenij Kozlov Untitled Ballpen, pencil, and ink on paper, 14.2 x 9.6 cm, 1986 or earlier.
 Kozlov received this note from someone else.
 It displays German sample sentences – with some minor spelling mistakes – to be used in a romantic correspondence.
 Russian translations are given in brackets.
 The artist copied the last two sentences for the photo-collages left and above.
 Amost all sentences appear in two larger works from the same period (E-E-186010 and E-E-186011 more>).
 E-E- archival number: E-E-186091

 (E-E) Evgenij Kozlov